Greg Bell (running back, born 1998)

-Greg Alonzo Bell III (born June 16, 1998) is an American professional football running back for the Hamilton Tiger-Cats of the Canadian Football League (CFL).
+Greg Alonzo Bell III (born June 16, 1998) is an American professional football running back for the Ottawa Redblacks of the Canadian Football League (CFL).
 He played college football at Arizona Western, Nebraska and San Diego State.

-After getting waived from the Detroit Lions and Pittsburgh Steelers' practice squads, Bell earned a starting role with the Tiger-Cats during the 2024 season.

 Early life

 Bell was born on June 16, 1998, to Gregory Bell and Erica Williams in San Diego, California.
 Bell went to high school at Bonita Vista High School in nearby Chula Vista, California.
 As a senior, he put up 2,632 yards and 34 touchdowns.
-Bell received a scholarship from San Diego State University, but he did not have sufficient grades to qualify.
+Bell received a scholarship from San Diego State University.

 College career

 Arizona Western

 Bell would go to Arizona Western for his first two collegiate seasons.
 He scored his first touchdown with the team on September 30, 2016, during a 56–0 blowout win.
 He would finish the season with 1,187 yards and 7 touchdowns.
 His 948 conference yards would lead the Western States Football League (WSFL).

 In 2017, Bell put up 1,217 yards and 11 touchdowns.
 He had a 4-touchdown game against Eastern Arizona and a 211-yard game against Glendale.